Sauntering Through an Unforgettable Camping Adventure

-This summer, the National Park Foundation helped local Wisconsinite youth experience camping through the Saunters program at Ice Age National Scenic Trail.
+In the summer of 2016, the National Park Foundation helped local Wisconsinite youth experience camping through the Saunters program at Ice Age National Scenic Trail.
 During the Ice Age, much of North America lay under a huge glacier and the nearly 1,200-mile national scenic trail, established in 1980, traces the edge of one of these glacier's.

 The Saunters program honors Henry David Thoreau’s statement, “It is a great art to saunter,” while infusing core educational concepts into trips on the Ice Age Trail.
 The program is a collaboration between the Ice Age National Scenic Trail, the Ice Age Trail Alliance, school districts, and community groups across Wisconsin dedicated to taking youth on hikes.

 On this particular trip, 35 students and 12 teachers from three schools participated in a four-day and three-night backpacking trip.
 Students prepared for the trip with a first aid refresher, reminders on safety precautions, and a guided packing list.
 Participants started off the journey with a 12-mile hike to the campsite at Lake Eleven.

 While on these adventures, kids take part in a variety of activities connected to the Common Core and/or Wisconsin Model Academic Standards, learned how to set up their tents, and of course had a campfire!
 In addition to the real-world education, Saunterers benefit from the physical activity of extensive hikes, gaining confidence and improving their physical and mental well-being throughout the trip.